sede-open/naf_study/README.md

 ## Statistical Analysis

 ### Setup
-The analysis is conducted using the open source programming language R - see <https://cran.r-project.org/> for full installation details.
+The analysis is conducted using the open source statistical programming language R - see <https://cran.r-project.org/> for full installation details.
 It is recommended to use the RStudio Integrated Development Environment to run this analysis using R - See <https://posit.co/downloads/>.
 The following R packages are required to be installed using the following commands:
 ```r
 install.packages("ggplot2")